 - The term "Intermittent Failure" is used several times in these charts.
 It simply means a system may have had a failure, but it checks out OK through all your tests.
-You may need to road test the car to reproduce the failure or if the problem was a loose connection, you may have unknowingly solved it while doing the tests. - "Open" and "Short" are common electrical terms.
+You may need to road test the car to reproduce the failure or if the problem was a loose connection, you may have unknowingly solved it while doing the tests.
+In any event, if the warning light on the dash does not come on, check for poor connections or loose wires at all connectors related to the circuit that you are troubleshooting. - "Open" and "Short" are common electrical terms.
 An open is a break in a wire or at a connection.
 A short is an accidental connection of a wire to ground.
 In simple electronics, this usually means something won't work at all.
 In complex electronics (like ECUs), this can sometimes mean something works, but not the way it's supposed to. - If the electrical readings are not as specified when using the PGM-FI test harness, check the test harness connections before proceeding.